-EAS (Elastic Algorithm Service) allows you to directly connect a dedicated subscription resource group to your Virtual Private Cloud (VPC).
-After you purchase a dedicated subscription resource group, EAS assigns resources of specified specifications to the dedicated resource group.
+Elastic Algorithm Service (EAS) allows you to directly connect a dedicated subscription resource group to your Virtual Private Cloud (VPC).
+After you purchase a dedicated subscription resource group, EAS assigns resources with the specified specifications to the dedicated resource group.
 This resource group belongs to the VPC of EAS.
-By default, you cannot directly access the resource group from you own VPC.
+By default, you cannot directly access the resource group from your own VPC.
 However, EAS enables direct connect between VPCs.
 You can attach an Elastic Network Interface (ENI) of your VPC to an EAS instance to support direct connect between two VPCs.

 The direct connect feature is based on network connection and service discovery.

 - Service discovery: After you deploy a service in the subscription resource group, EAS will create a certain number of EAS instances for the service.
 The number of EAS instances depends on the number of resources that you have requested.
-Unlike resource group instances, an EAS instance is considered as a service process.
+Different from instances in a resource group, an EAS instance created this way is considered to be a service process.
 Each EAS instance is assigned a port of a resource group node.
-With the IP address of the ENI bound to an EAS instance and the node port, you can then directly access the EAS instance.
+With the IP address of the ENI bound to an EAS instance and the port, you can then directly access the EAS instance.
 Based on service discovery, EAS periodically updates the endpoints (IP:PORT) of the services.
-For more information, see Use direct connect.

-Before using the direct connect mode, you need to grant related permissions to EAS in the console.
+Before using direct connect, you need to grant related permissions to EAS in the console.
 You must specify the VSwitchId and SecurityGroupId of the VPC that you want to connect to.
-After you activate direct connect, ECS instances that belong to the VSwitch and security group can connect to EAS instances in the dedicated resource group.
+After you activate direct connect, ECS instances that belong to the VSwitch and security group can connect to EAS instances in the dedicated subscription resource group.

-- Click Activate direct connect on the resource group details page.
-You must grant the permissions for creating ENIs to PAI-EAS before you activate direct connect.
+Click Activate the VPC direct connection channel on the resource group details page.
+You must grant the permissions for creating ENIs to EAS before you activate direct connect.